AndyObtiva/glimmer-dsl-libui/README.md

 If you encounter any issues with the documentation, get stuck with code you do not understand, or notice some out-of-date information, you may contact the project maintainers on the [Glimmer Gitter Chat](https://app.gitter.im/#/room/#AndyObtiva_glimmer:gitter.im).
 Also, this could be your opportunity to be a good steward of Open-Source Software by contributing a documentation fix in a GitHub Pull Request or reporting a GitHub Issue at least.

+For integration with a Relational Database (SQL) via ActiveRecord, you may refer to the blog post that was written about [using ActiveRecord with SQLite DB and Glimmer DSL for SWT](https://andymaleh.blogspot.com/2022/06/using-activerecord-with-sqlite-db-in.html) (altering to fit CRuby and Glimmer DSL for LibUI).
+Also, [@chip](https://github.com/chip) created a prototype Git repo for starting a Glimmer DSL for LibUI project with SQLite DB and ActiveRecord: https://github.com/chip/glimmer_dsl_with_active_record

 ### Experimentation Usage

 For experimenting and learning, add `include Glimmer` into the top-level main object and start using the Glimmer GUI DSL directly.